 9. Act Rapidly

-Perhaps it’s no surprise that Amazon emphasizes speed and action for its leaders.
+Executives and managers at Amazon have a bias for action, meaning they prefer speed and action over deliberation and inaction.
 That doesn’t only apply to delivering packages.
-Amazon wants leaders who make decisions quickly when appropriate.
+Amazon wants leaders who feel a sense of broad responsibility to make decisions quickly when appropriate.
 They don’t believe there’s anything wrong with taking a calculated risk.
 A delay in their line of work may even end up causing more damage in the long run.

-Many companies tend to avoid making quick decisions as they instead choose to study the issue extensively first.
+Many companies tend to avoid making quick decisions or to act on behalf of senior leaders.
+Instead, they choose to study the issue extensively first.
 While that’s a wise approach in some circumstances, leaders should have the confidence to be decisive and take quick action.
 Don’t be afraid to make a mistake here and there as long as you own up to it.

 10. Use Your Resources Wisely